Acostan13/Budget-App/README.md

 # Budget App

-This is a budget app that that focuses on helping you manage your income and expenses
+This is a budget app that focuses on helping you manage your income and expenses

 ![main](/assets/main.JPG)